Why Pop Culture Is So Important For Raising HBCU Awareness

 “Pop culture plays such an important role in so many ways.
 It’s oftentimes our introduction to things,” says Danielle Cadet, host of Go Off, Sis.
 “For me, A Different World was definitely my introduction to HBCU culture.
 It was really the first time I saw Black kids in college.”

-Whitney Carlisle, a HBCU grad from Florida A&M University (affectionately known as FAMU) and content operations lead at Vice Media Group, felt seen the moment she saw Charmaine Tyesha Brown on A Different World.
+Whitney Carlyle, a HBCU grad from Florida A&M University (affectionately known as FAMU) and content operations lead at Vice Media Group, felt seen the moment she saw Charmaine Tyesha Brown on A Different World.
 “She was spunky.
 She was fast talking.
 She was energetic.
 She was always in your business.
 She was going to correct you when you were wrong.
-All that is me 1,000%,” says Carlisle.
+All that is me 1,000%,” says Carlyle.

 Cree Summer, who played A Different World’s resident activist Freddie Brooks, joins in to discuss how director Debbie Allen (a Howard University alumna) infused the show with HBCU realness and fought for the cast to tackle issues like date rape and AIDS.